-C. The tax matters partner shall receive no compensation for its services.
-All third party costs and expenses incurred by the tax matters partner in performing its duties as such
+C. The tax matters partner shall receive no compensation for its

 (including legal and accounting fees) shall be borne by the Partnership.
 Nothing herein shall be construed to restrict the Partnership from engaging an accounting firm to assist the tax matters partner in discharging its duties hereunder, so long as the compensation paid by the Partnership for such services is reasonable.